memo1231014/TwitterApiTesting/README.md

 what about server error , internet connections error , what about there's no tweets , no follwers , what about banned accounts also on i am aware with all test cases but not coverd because this version just for testing

+Thanks so much have the best days :)